 You can read more about free market environmentalists here.

 Early on, they were alert to examples of environmental protection through markets and, concomitantly, environmental failure through government.
-Thus they went against the grain of how the media, historians, and even other economists had been looking at environmental issue—and often still do.
+Thus they went against the grain of how the media, historians, and even other economists had been looking at environmental issues—and often still do.

 While Demsetz’s article was clearly in line with the free market environmentalists, often they drew new lessons from articles written for other purposes.